 She sits in the alehouse jug and glass;

 She sits with her jug both morn and night

 Acknowledgements and Links

 Transcribed from the singing of the Watersons by Garry Gillard.
 Thanks to Susanne Kalweit for assistance.
-I've also added three more verses—shown in brackets—from the lyrics of the Pace Egging Song at the Mudcat Café.
+I’ve also added three more verses—shown in brackets—from the Digital Tradition.

 See also the Lancashire Peace-Egging Song at folkinfo.org which has both lyrics and a long note by Lucy Broadwood.